Quibi TV was an on-demand streaming application that focused on short-form video content. Episodes were around 10 minutes in length.

 The founding team’s thesis was to develop content that customers could consume in their in-between moments, whether riding on the bus or while having a café.
 Then Covid happened.

 The product was developed to be solely consumed on mobile devices.
-Once the pandemic broke out, users who owned a TV or laptop did not have a reason to consume the content on their phones.
+Once the pandemic broke out, users who owned a TV or laptop did not have a reason to consume the shows on their phones.
 Quibi only added AirPlay and Chromecast support two months after launching.

 Another feature that was missing was the ability to take screenshots.
 Whenever users tried to take one, they would simply get a blacked-out image.